To the Asian Grocery Store!

 (A collection of various photos of porcelain objects of Chinese origin displayed and gilded in recreated American domestic spaces.
 These photographs were taken at the National Gallery of Art, the Philadelphia Museum of Art and the RISD Museum.)

-Chapter 3 - New Recipes
+Chapter 3 - Recipes

 Chapter 4 - New Ways of Seeing